6thfdwp/learning-thoughts/react-reconciliation.md

 APIs necessary to define components. like `React.createElement()`

 **Reconcilers**
-This manages to generate next snapshot of UI based on latest state, also be able to do diff and figure out the minimal updates (platform calls) the Renderer needs to take.
-It is more concerned with _what_ and _when_
+This manages to generate next snapshot of UI (represented by object tree) based on latest state, also be able to do diff and figure out the minimal updates (platform calls) the Renderer needs to take.
+It is more concerned with _what_

 **Renderers**

 > Renders manage how a React tree turns into underlying platform calls

-For example ReactDOM turns it to imperative, mutative calls to DOM API (appendChild, createTextNode..), ReactNative turns it into a single JSON message that lists mutations [['createView', attrs], ['manageChildren',] ...].
+> For example ReactDOM turns it to imperative, mutative calls to DOM API (appendChild, createTextNode..), ReactNative turns it into a single JSON message that lists mutations [['createView', attrs], ['manageChildren',] ...].

 With this kind of separation, It allows different renderers to handle platform specific while reusing the same React core and reconciling algorithms. **Renderers** is mainly to encapsulate the _how_ part.